What Is the Bowtie Method in Aviation SMS Risk Management?

 Not every operator will benefit from the Bowtie analysis.
 We see that the majority of aviation service providers who work in the oil and gas industries are most comfortable adopting the Bowtie.
 This is due to client influence.

-The oil and gas industry conducts extensive audits on their contractors.
+The oil and gas industry conducts extensive audits on its contractors.
 When there are audit findings centering around proactively identifying hazards and managing associated risk, auditors from the oil and gas industries recommend the Bowtie.

 If you are a smaller operator with fewer than 100 employees, there are simpler approaches than using the Bowtie.
 This holds particularly true if you do not know how to use the Bowtie.
 It can be easy for inexperienced safety professionals to get lost in the Bowtie analysis as they become confused as to how deep they should conduct the analysis.

 Only the minority of aviation service providers use Bowtie in their aviation SMS.
 You may benefit from the Bowtie.
 If you don't have adequate risk analysis tools, consider the Bowtie.
-You may become one of the minority that benefit from using this visual tool.
+You may become one of the minorities that benefit from using this visual tool.

 If you are looking for aviation risk management tools to increase your capabilities, check out these short demo videos: